ddkhoa/data-portfolio/python-tableau-france-house-sales/README.md

 ### Context
 In my journey to learn data visualization, I decided to turn theory into practice after reading chapters from *Communicating with Data*.
 Though insightful, I found the book a bit theoretical, so I supplemented it with Tableau tutorials ([this video](https://www.youtube.com/watch?v=KlAKAarfLRQ&t=276s) and [this video](https://www.youtube.com/watch?v=CmOAXW24y2Y)).
 While following the tutorial, I made some modest changes based on what I learned from the book.
-We know that simply following the instruction does not enhance the competence, especially when unexpected errors occur.
+We know that simply following the instruction does not enhance competence, especially when unexpected errors occur.
 So, in the next phase, I pick a dataset comparable to the one I worked on previously and create the dashboard myself.

 ### Exploring the Dataset